jantech/web-development-intern-2025/git-docs.md

 git config --global http.sslBackend schannel
 ```

+This avoids OpenSSL entirely and uses Windows' built-in SSL — it often resolves OpenSSL-related issues on Windows.
 This tells Git to use **Windows' native SSL** (schannel) instead of OpenSSL, which is what's causing your "bad record mac" error.

 #### 🔁 Step 2: Retry the HTTPS Clone